improbable-eng/etcd-cluster-operator/docs/operations.md

 The resource specifies a crontab-style schedule defining how often the backup should be taken.
 It includes a spec similar to the  `EtcdBackup` resource to define how the backup should be taken, and where it should be placed.

-The `.destination.objectURL` should contain a template field `{{ .UID }}` which will be replaced by the UID of the EtcdBackup resource that gets created.
+The `.destination.objectURLTemplate` should contain a template field `{{ .UID }}` which will be replaced by the UID of the EtcdBackup resource that gets created.
 This ensures that backup files all have unique names.

 ## Upgrade a Cluster